 SEC regulations require us to identify in this proxy statement anyone who filed a required report late during the most recent fiscal year.
-Based solely on our review of copies of such forms that we have received, or written representations from reporting persons, we believe that during the fiscal year ended December 31, 2020, all executive officers, directors and greater than 10% stockholders complied with all applicable SEC filing requirements, with the exceptions noted below:
+Based solely on our review of copies of such forms that we have received, or written representations from reporting persons, we believe that during the fiscal year ended December 31, 2021, all executive officers, directors and greater than 10% stockholders complied with all applicable SEC filing requirements, with the exceptions noted below:

-- Due to an administrative error, a late Form 4 report was filed for R. Bryan Schreier on May 27, 2020 to report a grant of 11,297 restricted stock units on May 21, 2020. - Due to an administrative error, a late Form 4 report was filed for Timothy Regan on December 1, 2020 to report a sale of 1,941 shares of our Class A common stock on November 25, 2020.
+Due to an administrative error, a late Form 4 report was filed for Timothy Regan on May 20, 2021 to report a sale of 16,405 shares of our Class A common stock on May 17, 2021.

-Fiscal Year 2020 Annual Report and SEC Filings
+Fiscal Year 2021 Annual Report and SEC Filings

-Our financial statements for our fiscal year ended December 31, 2020 are included in our Annual Report on Form 10-K, which we will make available to stockholders at the same time as this proxy statement.
+Our financial statements for our fiscal year ended December 31, 2021 are included in our Annual Report on Form 10-K, which we will make available to stockholders at the same time as this proxy statement.
 This proxy statement and our annual report are posted on our website at investors.dropbox.com and are available from the SEC on its website at www.sec.gov.
 You may also obtain a copy of our annual report without charge by sending a written request to Dropbox, Inc., Attention: Corporate Secretary, 1800 Owens Street, San Francisco, California 94158.